mongodb/specifications/source/auth/auth.rst

 Reauthentication
 ````````````````
 When reauthentication is requested by the server (as a 391 error code) and MONGODB-OIDC is in use, the driver MUST
-ensure that the Access Token that was most-recently used to authenticate this connection is not used for subsequent authentication, by marking it as expired in the cache.
+ensure that the Access Token that was most-recently used to authenticate this connection is not used for subsequent authentication, by marking it as expired.
+If non-expired Access Token is available in the cache, it should be used as usual.
 If a refresh
 callback is given, it will be called as usual.
-Otherwise the IdPServerResponse will be cleared and authentication will proceed from the request callback.
+Otherwise the IdPServerResponse will be cleared if present and authentication will proceed from the request callback.

 If the ``sasl`` step(s) fail with a 391 error code and the payload of the command contained ``jwt`` , the driver MUST clear the IdPServerResponse and
 attempt to authenticate one more time starting from